YB-Joe/ybcho/_pages/projects.md

 # Text Mining

-* Used cosine similarity to compare documents.{: .text-left }
+* Used cosine similarity to compare documents.
+{: .text-left }